PostgREST/postgrest/docs/references/connection_pool.rst

 Connection Pool
 ===============

-Every request to an :doc:`API resource <api>` borrows a connection from the connection pool to start a :doc:`transaction <transactions>`.

 A connection pool is a cache of reusable database connections.
 It allows serving many HTTP requests using few database connections.
+Every request to an :doc:`API resource <api>` borrows a connection from the pool to start a :doc:`transaction <transactions>`.

 Minimizing connections it’s paramount to performance.
 Each PostgreSQL connection creates a process, having too many can exhaust available resources.

+.. _pool_growth_limit:
 .. _dyn_conn_pool:

 Dynamic Connection Pool
 -----------------------

-To converve system resources, PostgREST uses a dynamic connection pool.
+To conserve system resources, PostgREST uses a dynamic connection pool.
 This enables the number of connections in the pool to increase and decrease depending on request traffic.

-If all the connections are being used, a new connection is added to the pool.
+- If all the connections are being used, a new connection is added.
 The pool can grow until it reaches the :ref:`db-pool` size.
 Note it’s pointless to set this higher than the ``max_connections`` setting in your database.

-If a connection is unused for a period of time(determined by :ref:`db-pool-max-idletime`, 30 seconds by default), it will be closed.
+- If a connection is unused for a period of time(determined by :ref:`db-pool-max-idletime`, 30 seconds by default), it will be released.

 Connection lifetime
 -------------------